Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 Taxation of Receiving a Gift in the Czech Republic

-Before looking at the sale, it is useful to briefly recap the rules for acquiring property as a gift under Czech law.
+Before looking at the sale, it is useful to briefly recap the rules for taxation when acquiring property as a gift under Czech law.
 Receiving a gift is completely exempt from Czech income tax if at least one of the following conditions is met:

-• Gift from a relative: This applies to a gift from a relative in the direct line (children, parents, grandparents, grandchildren) or collateral line (siblings, uncles, aunts, nephews, nieces).
+- Gift from a relative: This applies to a gift from a relative in the direct line (children, parents, grandparents, grandchildren) or collateral line (siblings, uncles, aunts, nephews, nieces).
 In the Czech Republic, the exemption also applies to gifts from a spouse, a spouse's child, a child's spouse, a spouse's parents, or a parent's spouse.

-• Shared household: This applies to a gift from a person with whom the donee lived in a jointly managed household in the Czech Republic for at least one year immediately prior to receiving the gift, and for this reason cared for the household or was dependent on this person for support.
+- Shared household: This applies to a gift from a person with whom the donee lived in a jointly managed household in the Czech Republic for at least one year immediately prior to receiving the gift, and for this reason cared for the household or was dependent on this person for support.

 If neither of these conditions is met, the gift constitutes taxable income in the "other income" category.
 The Czech tax rate in such a case is 15% (or 23% for the portion of income exceeding the statutory limit).